huggingface/datasets/docs/source/share_dataset.rst

 Adding tests and metadata to the dataset
 ---------------------------------------------

-It's recommended to add testing data and checksum metadata to your dataset so it's behavior can be tested and verified, and the generated dataset can be certified.
+It's recommended to add testing data and checksum metadata to your dataset so its behavior can be tested and verified, and the generated dataset can be certified.

 In this section we'll explain how you can add two objects to the repository for that: